 Previously, spy videos, courtesy Youtube channel walkoARTvideos, showed the Mercedes C-Class’ belt line adopting a small curve, in a style inspired by the new A-Class, while the greenhouse is revised to give it a strong connection with the S-Class, evident in Wilco’s images shown at the beginning of this story.
 The vertical tail lamps will be replaced by horizontal lights for a sleeker styling, in what will be a second influence of the compact-class model.
 Straightened up, slimmer headlamps would lend the required aggressiveness to the front while retaining the elite appearance.
 The 2021 Mercedes C-Class wagon (Mercedes S203) was spotted by WalkoART last month, the video is below, showing the predictable design changes.

 2021 C-Class interior

-The next-gen Mercedes C-Class reportedly rides on the MRA2 platform, an upgraded version of the current base.
+The next-gen Mercedes C-Class rides on the MRA2 platform, an upgraded version of the current base.
 The entry-level engine options may include the M 264 1.5- and 2.0-litre petrol units, the M 254 2.0-litre petrol unit and the OM 654 M 1.6- and 1.9-litre diesel units.
-In the higher-output range, we expect the M 256 3.0-litre in-line six-cylinder petrol and the OM 656 2.9-litre in-line six-cylinder units.

-The 2021 Mercedes C-Class plug-in hybrid could be offered with electrified versions of the M 254 2.0-litre petrol and OM 654 M 2.0-litre diesel in-line four-cylinder engines.
+The 2021 Mercedes C-Class plug-in hybrid could be offered with the M 254 2.0-litre petrol and OM 654 M 2.0-litre diesel in-line four-cylinder engines.
 With the new S-Class hybrid setting the benchmark for pure electric range achieving 100 km, the C Class PHEV shouldn’t be far behind.
 4MATIC all wheel drive system could be offered on the PHEV variants.

 2021 Mercedes C-Class launch date